Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 Why do I get city-level ranks when I set up a country-level campaign?

 In any query we perform, from anywhere in the world, we would be localized based on our IP, at least at a city level (if not more specific even).
-So on campaigns set up at a country level, we show ranks from the largest city there to be sure we get a SERP that users actually see.
+So on campaigns set up at a country level, we show ranks from its largest city to be sure we get a SERP that users actually see.

 When is the "localized" label applied?